rushtongarth/XnaPyCurl/README.md

-# xnaPyCurl
+# XnaPyCurl
-xnat API communication via PyCurl
+XNAT API communication via PyCurl

 This is still in the beta stages of development.
 Use at your own risk...